vodenica/CMMS-HLF/01-chaincodes/06-finance/fin-chaincode/README.md

 # Financial Services Chaincode

 In this repository, we described and set up Financial services or purchase and Invoice approval processes.
 Also, a procedural guide for the requisition, ordering, receiving and payment of materials and services.
-Creating smart contract(s) for the financial services of a company shall support the management in doing and making the following:
+Creating chaincodes for the financial services of a company shall support the management in doing and making the following:

 - The setting of the company’s broad financial strategy.
 - Budget and Cost Controlling.